pre-vert/Borrowable-limit-order-book/SPEC.md

 Tasks:

-- sanity checks
+- performs sanity checks
 - checks if borrower has enough collateral
-- updates users: add orderId to borrowFromIds
-- updates position and orders if a new borrowing position is created
+- if the borrower doesn't currently borrow from the order, a new borrowing position is created:
+  - adds orderId to borrowFromIds array in users
+  - adds position to positions array
+  - adds positionId to positionIds array in orders
-- updates borrowable list: delete order if its assets are fully borrowed
+- updates borrowable list:
+  - deletes order if its assets are now fully borrowed
+  - removes all orders placed by the borrower from the borrowable list
 - transfers ERC20 tokens to borrower
 - emits event